Mexico: Dissident groups protest against gentrification in Oaxaca

-During the demonstration, the first against gentrification in Oaxaca, police arrested community activists.
+During the demonstration, the first against gentrification in Oaxaca, the police arrested community activists.

-On Saturday, January 27, various collectives organized the first march against gentrification in Oaxaca City.
-At the end of the protest-calenda (a traditional type of demonstration in this state), the police arbitrarily detained six activists, including women, non-binary individuals, and members of the Ayuuk community, who are dedicated to defending human rights and doing community work with vulnerable populations.
+On Saturday, January 27, in the city of Oaxaca, various collectives called for the first march against gentrification in the city.
+At the end of the protest—a calenda (a type of traditional demonstration in this state)—police arbitrarily detained six activists, including women, non-binary people, and members of the Ayuuk community, who are dedicated to defending human rights and doing community work with vulnerable populations.

-In Oaxaca, they have denounced that “gentrification and touristification are a process that has been occurring as part of the current and ongoing colonization,” explains Lencholx, a non-binary person who attended the protest-calenda and has been involved in community work with various communities.
+In Oaxaca, they have denounced that "gentrification and touristification is a process that has been occurring as part of the current and ongoing colonization," explains Lencholx, a non-binary person who attended the protest-calenda and who has been involved in community work with different collectives.

-"The march sought to highlight not only gentrification and touristification, but also cultural dispossession and the displacement of Oaxacans from the city.
-But also from their communities, the lack of water, because we see that all these problems are connected.
-The defense of the territory is not only in the communities but also in the cities," Lencholx added to Presentes .
+“The march sought to highlight not only gentrification and over-tourism, but also cultural dispossession, the displacement of Oaxacan people from the city and their communities, and the lack of water, because we see that all these problems are connected.
+Defending our territory isn't just about the communities; it's also about the cities,” Lencholx told Presentes .

-At a press conference, Oaxaca Governor Salomón Jara Cruz called the protest "racist," downplayed the reasons for the demonstration, and compared the demonstrators to Hitler.
+In a press conference, the governor of Oaxaca, Salomón Jara Cruz, described the protest as "racist," downplayed the reasons for the demonstration, and compared the protesters to Hitler.

 A government that does not protect

-The six detained activists dedicate their community work to the projects La Comedora Comunitaria Nkä'äymyujkëmë , which provides food to migrants and other vulnerable populations; the La Campamenta , which provides support for abortions and other sexual and reproductive rights; and the human rights collective COJUDIDI , which provides legal and mental health support to dissidents and older autistic adults.
+The six activists arrested dedicate their community work to the projects La Comedora Comunitaria Nkä'äymyujkëmë , which provides food to migrants and other vulnerable populations; the collective La Campamenta , which offers support for abortions and other sexual and reproductive rights; and the human rights collective COJUDIDI , which provides legal and mental health support to dissidents and elderly autistic individuals.

-In the last two years, Oaxaca has been among the top five places in the country for the most recorded LGBT-hate violence.
-We know this from various activist efforts and hate crime observatories that document violence in the face of the Mexican state's failure to collect information on these populations.
-Despite laws such as marriage equality and a transgender identity law, activists denounce the lack of protocols for their implementation.
+In the last two years, Oaxaca has consistently ranked among the top five states in the country for reported LGBT-hating violence.
+This information comes from various activist efforts and hate crime observatories that document the violence, given the Mexican state's failure to collect data on these communities.
+Despite having laws such as the same-sex marriage law and the trans identity law, activists denounce the lack of protocols for their implementation.

-On Saturday night after the protest, activist Meztli Jimenez, human rights observer Nizayeéjh Chavez, and members of La Comedora Filadelfo Desierto, Isla Céspedes, Ricardo Martínez, and Antonio Díaz were beaten and illegally and arbitrarily detained by Oaxaca state police.
+On Saturday night, after the protest-calenda, activist Meztli Jimenez, human rights observer Nizayeéjh Chavez, and members of La Comedora Filadelfo Desierto, Isla Céspedes, Ricardo Martínez and Antonio Díaz were beaten and illegally and arbitrarily detained by state police in Oaxaca.

-Videos circulating online show four police officers subduing one of these individuals.
-Those who were trying to assist and document the attack were also arrested.
-Authorities asserted in a press conference that they were caught red-handed.
-But to this day, the activists remain unaware of the reasons for their arrest and the crimes they are accused of.
-They have not had access to their investigation files.
+Videos circulating on social media show four police officers subduing one of these individuals.
+Those who attempted to help and document the assault were also arrested.
+Authorities stated in a press conference that the officers were caught in the act.
+However, to this day, the activists remain unaware of the reasons for their arrest and the charges against them.
+They have not been granted access to their case files.

-In an interview with Presentes , Meztli Jiménez, a member of La Campamenta, said that during their detention, police sexually harassed them and subjected them to psychological torture.
-They told them they were going to disappear.
-They beat them, prevented them from speaking to each other, and held them incommunicado for nine hours without access to their lawyers.
+In an interview with Presentes , Meztli Jiménez, a member of La Campamenta, stated that during their detention, police officers subjected them to sexual harassment and psychological torture.
+They were told they would be disappeared.
+They were beaten, prevented from speaking to each other, and held incommunicado for nine hours without access to their lawyers.

-“As women, as dissidents, I was worried about being sexually abused.
-We've suffered physical and emotional trauma, and we've been through post-traumatic stress, including a lot of institutional harassment.
-There's a clear message to criminalize protest and those of us who support all forms of demonstration.
-They released us because they couldn't find any evidence in 48 hours, but we're still under investigation,” says Meztli.
+“As women, as dissidents, I was worried that we would be sexually abused.
+We have physical and emotional injuries, post-traumatic stress, and there has been a lot of institutional harassment.
+There is a clear message to criminalize protest and those of us who support all forms of demonstration.
+We were released because they couldn't find any evidence in 48 hours, but we are still under investigation,” Meztli says.

-Although investigations are underway against the six individuals, they even report that armed police have visited their homes to ensure the information they provided is true.
+Although all six individuals are under investigation, they also allege that armed police officers have visited their homes to verify the information they provided.

 Political circles in Oaxaca continue to issue messages criminalizing protest.